cryptrunner49/goargs/CONTRIBUTING.md

-# Contributing to GoArgonaut 🤝🏹
+# Contributing to ArGonaut 🤝🏹

-Thank you for considering contributing to **GoArgonaut**!
+Thank you for considering contributing to **ArGonaut**!
 Your help makes this project better.

 ## How to Contribute 🛠️